This page contains important resources for Council Crown land managers including:

-DOI has also developed two Fact Sheets to assist councils to understand leasing and short-term licencing arrangements under the transitional provisions of Crown Land Management Act 2016.
+DPIE – Crown Lands has revised their guidance to assist councils to understand leasing and short-term licencing arrangements under the transitional provisions of Crown Land Management Act 2016.

-The Lease and Licence Fact Sheets can be downloaded here:
+The Lease and Licence Fact Sheet which consolidates a number of earlier factsheets can be downloaded here:

-- Lease and Licence Fact sheet - this fact sheet outlines the general lease and licence provisions introduced in 2018.
-It should be read in conjunction with following fact sheet
+- Lease and Licence Fact Sheet – this fact sheet outlines the general lease and licence provisions introduced in 2018.

-Additionally, DOI has developed the following templates for the use of Council Crown Land Managers in the transition period:
+Additionally, DPIE – Crown Lands has developed the following templates for the use of Council Crown Land Managers in the transition period:

 Councils much follow a four step process in transitioning to the new legislative framework.